somefoolouthere/lambda-tp-songlyrics/README.md

 # lambda-tp-songlyrics

- Two text profiles (lowercase and uppercase versions) for [Lambda Players](https://github.com/IcyStarFrost/Lambda-Players) containing lyrics of songs that I know.
+ Two text profiles (lowercase and uppercase versions) for [Lambda Players](https://github.com/IcyStarFrost/Lambda-Players) containing lyrics of songs that I know and ones taken from the default lines.